Coronavirus (COVID-19) and Pregnancy: Q&A with Columbia Ob/Gyn Physicians

 What are the symptoms of COVID-19 infection, and are they different in pregnant women?

 Per the CDC, symptoms related to COVID-19 present 2-14 days after exposure and include fever, dry cough, and shortness of breath.
+Loss of your sense of smell or taste is also common.

 Additional, but less common symptoms include fatigue, stuffy nose, body aches and pain and gastrointestinal symptoms.